The classes of dangerous goods according to European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)

 The classification depends on the nature of the contents of the aerosol dispenser.

-°C a vapour pressure of not more than 300 kPa (3 bar) and are not completely gaseous at 20°C and at standard pressure of 101.3 kPa, and which have a flash-point of not more than 60°C. The heading of Class 3 also covers liquid substances and molten solid substances with a flash-point of more than 60°C and which are carried or handed over for carriage whilst heated at temperatures equal to or higher than their flash-point.
+Class 3 Flammable liquids.
+The heading of Class 3 covers substances and articles containing substances of this Class which are liquids, which have at 50°C a vapour pressure of not more than 300 kPa (3 bar) and are not completely gaseous at 20°C and at standard pressure of 101.3 kPa, and which have a flash-point of not more than 60°C. The heading of Class 3 also covers liquid substances and molten solid substances with a flash-point of more than 60°C and which are carried or handed over for carriage whilst heated at temperatures equal to or higher than their flash-point.
 The heading of Class 3 also covers liquid desensitized explosives.
 Liquid desensitized explosives are explosive substances which are dissolved or suspended in water or other liquid substances, to form a homogeneous liquid mixture to suppress their explosive properties.
 The substances and articles of Class 3 are subdivided as follows:

 - flammable liquids, without subsidiary risk;